carljparker/data-512-final/project-data512a.md

 # Geospatial plots #

-Derive a smaller geo-dataframe that we will use for the geospatial plots.
+Derive a smaller geo-dataframe that we will use for the geospatial plot.

 ```python
 #